Gurnoor-coding/Gurnoor-Projects/README.md

 # Some projects I want to show that I did.
-You can check each of the branches for a different project.
+This is my article summarizer.
+It basically takes an article and parses through it for a summary.
+It has some other features.
+I have a video demonstration.
+Note that due to my screen recording my wifi was slow so the application should run faster if/when I publish it.
+Just need to fix the spacing issue, the authors don't have spaces, but that is easy to do, I just have to get this project out as soon as possible.